 When our children aren’t behaving the way we prefer them to or when they don’t seem to want to pay attention, we often look outwards to point the blame at something.
 It’s technology — iPads, smartphones, and what have you — that gets the grunt of it.

-We often cling to simple answers because they serve a story we want to believe — that kids do strange things because of something outside our control, which means that those behaviors are not really their (or our) fault.— Nir Eyal, author of Indistractable: How to Control Your Attention and Choose Your Life
+We often cling to simple answers because they serve a story we want to believe — that kids do strange things because of something outside our control, which means that those behaviors are not really their (or our) fault.— Nir Eyal, trainer of Mindvalley’s Becoming Focused and Indistractable

-- Autonomy: the ability to act on their own free will over their choices, like allowing toddlers to put on their shoes on their own or encouraging teenagers to step into their discomfort zone.
+- Autonomy: the ability to act on their own free will over their choices, like allowing toddlers to put on their shoes on their own or encouraging teenagers to cultivate their social skills.

 - Competence: the ability to know how to handle situations (socially and emotionally) effectively, such as talking about what they’re learning in school and how useful those lessons are in life.

-- Relatedness: the ability to feel important to others and that the others are important to them, like spending time with friends or people their age.
+- Relatedness: the ability to feel important to others and feel that others are important to them, like spending time with friends or people their age.

 Help them find a balance between their online and offline worlds, and teach them by being indistractable yourself.

 The first (and major) step you can take is to work on your own internal triggers — to understand what causes them and how to heal them.
-And Nir can guide you.
-Head over to Mindvalley and learn from one of the world’s leading experts in habit formation and focus in the Be Focused and Indistractable Quest.
+And the experts at Mindvalley can guide you.